 Resources are loaded from cache files (sometimes referred to as "maps" because of their extension), these can't be easily edited and only go through minimal validation.

-H1A supports multiple levels of optimization depending on what features are needed, in decreasing order of optimization:
+Halo games in MCC support multiple levels of optimization depending on what features are needed, in decreasing order of optimization:

 - release: Used for the MCC itself and has minimal checks, no error logging and maximum optimizations.
 Invalid data will either be ignored or crash the engine.